hannahclauson/health-agreements/attack-plan.md

 - Update Guideline UI
 x  - add basic tagging
-  - present tags / grouped guidelines in alpha
+x  - present tags / grouped guidelines in alpha
   - update UI to have big list of options w checkboxes so you only have to submit once

 - Data Entry Phase III (##est 2 days)